Guide to adoption

 Fostering for adoption

-Fostering for adoption is the process which allows those who want to adopt children to foster them while they are waiting for the court to decide if adoption is the right plan for the child.
+Fostering for adoption is the process which allows those who want to adopt children to foster them while they are waiting for the court to decide if adoption is the right plan for the child. it’s also called early permanence.

 This would provide continuity of care for the child, as they could be placed with their potential adoptive parents rather than temporary foster carers at a much earlier stage in the process.
 If the court later decides that the child should be adopted and the adoption agency approves the ‘match’ between these carers as adopters and the child, the placement becomes an adoption placement.